VingCard Elsafe

 VingCard Elsafe, whose origin was in Moss, Norway, is an international producer of hotel locking systems, electronic in-room safes and energy management systems.
 After inventing the first mechanical hole card operated lock in 1976, VingCard was acquired in 1994 by ASSA ABLOY, and merged with the electronic safe producer Elsafe to form VingCard Elsafe in 2006.
 Since 2015 VingCard Elsafe is not an operating company, but a product brand within ASSA ABLOY Global Solutions.
+In 2024, Vingcard is re-launched.

 History

 Founding of VingCard

 The original VingCard lock was invented by Tor Sørnes, a Norwegian author, politician, and engineer.
 In 1950 Sørnes worked as a production planner at Christiania Staal & Jernvarefabrikk in Moss, Norway, a factory which made locks and ice skates under the brandname Ving.
 In 1955 he became the factory's machine constructor and when the factory in 1960—as one of the first in the country—established a department of research and development, he became its director.

 In the late 1960s and through the 1970s, there were efforts in the security industry to create a room access system that would improve the security by replacing older keys.

 In 1975 Tor Sørnes invented the VingCard lock, the first known mechanical hole card operated lock.
 Operated by a plastic key card with a pattern of holes, there were 32 possible hole locations, giving up to $2^{32} \approx 4.3 \times 10^9$ different keys.
 The 32 holes in the key gave 4.3 billion combinations, the same number as the population of the earth at that time.
 The key could easily be changed for each new guest by inserting a new key template in the lock that matched the new key.

 In 1979 Sørnes was working for TrioVing as an engineer in the R&D Department when a sister company of TrioVing was established – VingCard.
 This became the start of the company VingCard.
 Export of the original invention was initiated in 1978 when it was installed in the Peachtree Plaza Hotel in Atlanta, Georgia which was the world's tallest hotel at the time.
 The hotel had been troubled by burglaries and was eager to test the new security innovations.
 This original system was patented in 29 countries, and was a mechanical key card predecessor to the contemporary electronic room access card.
 The invention is still in worldwide hotel security use under the brand VingCard.
+In 2018, National Geographic listed the Vingcard Hotel Key Card innovation as one of seven innovations that changed travel.